sass/sass/doc-src/SASS_CHANGELOG.md

   {Sass::Script::Functions::EvaluationContext Functions::EvaluationContext}).
   Now the module simply needs to be included in {Sass::Script::Functions}.

-* Fixed a bug where {Sass::Plugin} would die if caching was enabled but the cache location wasn't explicitly set.

 ## [2.2.15](http://github.com/nex3/haml/commit/2.2.15)

 * Added {Sass::Script::Color#with} for a way of setting color channels